Get

 3. Use Treats

 While dogs love positive attention, if you really want to get their focus, use some of their favorite treats.
 Find out which treat your Labradoodle loves the most, and then only give it to them during training.
 This will have them giving you all their attention each and every training session and having them doing their absolute best with every task.
-You can always ask your vet about the best treat options for your pup.
+You can always ask a vet about the best treat options for your pup.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!